Data Analytics for Supply Chain Sustainability

 Everything here should be adapted considering the value of the goods you produce and deliver.

-It may not be able reasonable to focus only on CO2 reductions if you want to keep an appropriate level of profitability.
+It may not be reasonable to focus only on CO2 reductions if you want to keep an appropriate level of profitability.

 Therefore, you need to be innovative and use alternative solutions with the support of data-driven insights.